ivanp7/i3-layout/README.md

 # i3 layout

-To be used with dotfiles.
+To be used with x-dotfiles.
 Clone this repository as ~/bin/layout